quicwg/base-drafts/draft-ietf-quic-http.md

 initiate in addition to the limit maintained by the QUIC transport.

 The MAX_PUSH_ID frame is always sent on the control stream.
-Receipt of a MAX_PUSH_ID frame on any other stream MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.
+Receipt of a MAX_PUSH_ID frame on any other stream MUST be treated as a stream error of type H3_FRAME_UNEXPECTED.

 A server MUST NOT send a MAX_PUSH_ID frame.
 A client MUST treat the receipt of a MAX_PUSH_ID frame as a connection error of type H3_FRAME_UNEXPECTED.